 A sports theme probably isn’t the first that comes to mind when thinking about Cybis porcelains but in fact they did produce more than a dozen pieces in that genre, starting in the mid-1980s.
 Two of them were special commissions but the others were all available at retail.
 Some were human figures and others were animals; however, only one of the “sports player animals” was an original design rather than an adaptation of a prior piece.
 Let’s take a look at the human studies first.

 The three figure skaters are profiled in detail in their own separate post but will be summarized here.
 The first was introduced in 1984.
 From left to right: A Star is Born from 1984, Encore issued in 1986, and Figure Eight from 1985.
 They were each priced at $625 at introduction with a declared issue of 750.
-However, for some reason the current Cybis website lists them as open (non-limited) editions priced at $799 each.
-I suspect this may be a website error because all of the examples I have seen for sale in the secondary market have been numbered.

 The child sports figures are likewise difficult to date as regards retail introduction year, and none more so than the Soccer Player.
 The best I can do at this point is to say that he appeared after 1988 because a retail price list that year does not include him.
-The colorway shown above, with yellow shorts and a black-trimmed shirt, is the photo that appears on the Cybis site, priced at $395.
+The colorway shown above, with yellow shorts and a black-trimmed shirt, is the photo that appeared on the 2008 Cybis site, priced at $395.

 However, the mold impressions and signature on this alternate colorway (with light green pants and a green-trimmed shirt) sold at auction in 2013 clearly indicates that this design was copyrighted in 1982 but possibly not released until a full decade later (1992, as shown by the date to the left of the Cybis signature.)
 Despite being marked as a photography-sample piece, it seems this colorway was not the one ultimately chosen for their advertising.
 These are the only two photos I have of the Soccer Player and would be interested to see a third piece to view the actual colors and retail markings; there is a direct-contact form on the About the Cybis Archive page if anyone has an image to share.